 Why Choose OnSite Home Inspections?
 We Are the Highest Rated Home Inspection Company in Utah

-We offer more than any other home inspection company to make sure you are taken care of from the moment you schedule your inspection until after your home inspection is complete.
+We offer more than any other home inspection company to ensure you are taken care of from the moment you schedule your inspection until after your home inspection is complete.
 Give us a call and experience the OnSite difference.

 We complete the report onsite with a mobile device and take pictures as we go.
-This means we can get you the report the same day as the inspection, often within only a few hours.
+This means we can deliver the report the same day the inspection takes place, often within only a few hours.

 We have perfected the process of inspecting a house.
 We inspect every component with detail to find issues so that you know what you are getting into.

-In addition to a full home inspection, we offer termite inspections, infrared camera scans, radon gas measurement, mold testing, meth testing, asbestos testing, and lead-based paint testing.
+In addition to full home inspections, we offer termite inspections, infrared camera scans, radon gas measurement, mold testing, meth testing, asbestos testing, and lead-based paint testing.

 Pictures and Videos

-Our inspectors take pictures of major items as well helpful tips such as the location of the main water shutoff.
-We also put videos in the report.
-This helps you know the issues to hand them over to the seller or a contractor to repair.
+Our inspectors take pictures of major items, as well as helpful tips such as the location of the main water shutoff.
+We also include videos in the report, if needed.
+This helps identify the issues to hand over to the seller or a contractor to repair.

 Our reports are 25-60 pages of detailed issues that are documented in a simple way.
 A summary shows you the major issues in red text.
 Items to keep an eye on are in orange.
 Minor or maintenance items are in blue.

-We have multiple home inspectors who are all expertly trained and certified through the Internation Association of Certified Home Inspectors.
-They also complete yearly continuing education and quality check-ups.
+We have multiple home inspectors who are all expertly trained and certified through the International Association of Certified Home Inspectors.
+They also complete yearly continuing education courses and quality control check-ups.

 What Our Clients Are Saying…